dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 <a name="pluggy-controllers"></a>
 ## Pluggy Controllers

-When your controllers call `use MyAppWeb, :controller`, it's _injecting code_ into your controller.
-Let's start at the top in our own code; but first at step 0 we need to understand that when Elixir code calls `use MyUsingModule` it's actually calling `MyUsingModule.__using__(opts)` at compile-time, and that resulting code is put into the module that called it.
+When your controllers call `use MyAppWeb, :controller`, it's _injecting code_ into your controller at compile-time.
+Let's explore how that works.

+First at step 0 we need to understand that when Elixir code calls `use MyUsingModule` it's actually calling `MyUsingModule.__using__(opts)` at compile-time, and that resulting code is put into the module that called it.
 Knowing that, let's follow the `use` trail.

+Starting at the top in our own code:

 **Warning: we're going to look at macros now.
 The rules of which you thought Elixir was governed-by, ie, immutability, may not be in effect**